josaezlopez/ble_sec_esp32_example/README.md

-Secure BLE in esp32 with random pairin PIN.
+Secure BLE in esp32 with random pairing PIN.